Dir. Filip Chalatsis (2006)

 After looking to see what else Chalatsis has made, I realized that he also directed a short film I reviewed a while back called Sick, under the name Filip Halo.
 It became clear that this film is just a full-length version of that one, which was actually more interesting than this film in that it involved typical horror elements like zombies and madmen.
 In that short, a woman was kidnapped and held in a room with people intent on causing her to harm, eventually escaping and delivering her nasty boyfriend to them instead.
 While that film certainly wasn’t anything to write home about, Chalatsis took that premise, which sounds promising, and made this film about the very same plotline.

 Unfortunately, his skills as a director are really more suited for the 13 minute runtime of the previous film.
-It’s really difficult to extend a boring plot too much father and keep your audience.
+It’s really difficult to extend a boring plot too much farther and keep your audience.
 Perhaps he should’ve viewed this as more of a sequel, because this one would’ve been much more adequately titled Suck.